-Fall 2020: Information for New and Returning Students
+Key Information for Students

-On-site research is ramping up.
-Pilot projects are returning to their CMU locations while complying with university-wide minimum requirements.
+Approved projects are returning to their CMU locations while complying with university-wide minimum requirements.
 All other researchers are continuing to operate remotely until authorized to return to CMU facilities.

 The majority of departments and units across the university are currently working remotely.
 As future business needs dictate, the university has created plans for select units/employees to return to campus under strict guidance.